patelrikin/clock-bell-counter/README.md

 ##  `yarn test`
     Starts the test runner.

+##  `yarn test --coverage`
+    Runs the test runner and outputs coverage.

 ##  `yarn eject`
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).